tethysplatform/tethys/docs/tethys_development/installation/linux.rst

   tethysdev/
     |-- apps/
-    |-- django-tethys_datasets/
-    |-- django-tethys_gizmos/
-    |-- django-tethys_wps/
     |-- tethys/
     |-- tethys_dataset_services/
     |-- tethys_docker/

 A brief explanation of each directory is provided below.
 For more details about the organization of Tethys Platform source code, see :doc:`../overview`.

+* **apps**: a directory to that will contain Tethys app projects used for development purposes.
 * **tethys**: The main Django site project for Tethys.
 Most of the logic for tethys is contained in this project.
-* **django-tethys_datasets**: A generic Django app project that adds connections for CKAN, HydroShare, and GeoServer dataset services.
-* **django-tethys_gizmos**: A generic Django app project that adds Gizmos.
-* **django-tethys_wps**: A generic Django app project that adds the ability to work with Web Processing Services.
 * **tethys_dataset_services**: A Python module providing an interface with CKAN, HydroShare, and GeoServer.
 * **tethys_docker**: The Dockerfiles for the Tethys Docker images.
-* **apps**: a directory to that will contain Tethys app projects used for development purposes.

 4. Create Virtual Environment and Install Tethys Platform
 ---------------------------------------------------------